asimons04/tesseract/README.md

 ## Support
 I created a public Matrix support space you can join.
 General discussion, flesh out ideas, or ask for support.
 [Tesseract Support](https://matrix.to/#/#tesseract-support:ptznetwork.org)

+There is also a Lemmy community where you can get the latest announcements and post questions related to Tesseract.
+Find us at https://dubvee.org/c/tesseract

 ## Roadmap / To Do List / Ideas to Toss Around